Trapped particle evolution driven by residual gas collisions: Conclusion

-{This work has several implications for future studies in the area of particle sensors for vacuum metrology.
-Our work suggests that previous collision rate measurements need to be corrected to account for the change in the distribution, and we have presented a theory to perform this correction that provides the total collision rate with a low uncertainty.
-This theory is presently being applied to reanalyze both our previous measurements (Refs.~\cite{Booth2019,Shen_2020,Shen_2021}) and measurements taken by other groups \cite{Eckel2023}.
-We note that this theory can be applied to other species (e.g.~molecules), trap geometries, and experimental procedures, as it does not depend on the distribution of the particles loaded into the trap or the trapping potential that is used.
-It only depends on one CDF measurement used as an initial distribution $f_0$ to evolve and knowledge of the transfer energy distribution; no additional information about the experimental details are required.
+{We note that this theory can be applied to other species (e.g.~molecules), trap geometries, and experimental procedures, as it does not depend on the distribution of the particles loaded into the trap or the trapping potential that is used.
+It only depends on one CDF measurement used as an initial distribution $f_0$ to evolve and knowledge of the transfer energy distribution; no additional information about the experimental details is required.
+All of the dependence of the interaction between the trapped particle and the background comes from the dependence on the transfer distribution, so this method is general to the form of the interaction potential energy surface that is chosen.
+In addition, while our discussion here focuses on measurements using atomic traps, this analysis holds for any non-interacting cold gas.
+For example, the same theory extends to a sample that has been sympathetically cooled.
+As long as a particle number can be measured as a function of time and energy, the details of the cold gas are irrelevant.
 We further comment that our method is robust against noise in the measurement of $f_0$ and prior heating that has already changed $f_0$ from the distribution first loaded into the trap.
 We can also generalize the evolution model to systems with multiple background particles by adding an additional set of iterated integrals for each species present.}\\

-{The analysis techniques we have discussed provides new ways to understand and study diffractive collision physics.
+{The analysis techniques we have discussed provide new ways to understand and study diffractive collision physics.
 In particular, our formulation of the cumulative distribution functions in Eqn. \ref{Model_CDF} suggests a way to measure the transfer distribution using experimental data.
-As a preliminary test, we found that repeating the analysis described in Section III using the universal polynomial form of the transfer distribution shown in Eqn. \ref{PtPQDU} yields a total collision rate of $0.642(1) \ \rm{s^{-1}}$.
-This differs by our result computed for the Medvedev transfer function by 0.61\%, demonstrating the effectiveness of quantum diffractive universality in describing the low energy sector of the transfer energy distribution for $^{87}$Rb+Ar collisions.
-We intend to extend this analysis to other species and refine our understanding of the uses and limits of universality \cite{Booth2019}.}\\
+This allows us to probe the potential energy surfaces underlying those transfer distributions, and also to assess the accuracy of approximate calculations of the transfer distribution.
+In Appendix E, we have used our analysis method to assess the approximation of quantum diffractive universality for Rb+Ar collisions, and we intend to extend this analysis to refine our understanding of universality for other species as well.}\\